Skip to main content

 The Awards team will select a lead judge for each category from among judges who volunteer and/or are recommended by judge recruiters and CASE regional staff.

-The judge leaders will be invited to participate in Lead Judge Training in early March.
+The judge leaders will be invited to participate in Lead Judge Training in February.

 • Follow this link and use your CASE credentials to log into OpenWater.